ende76/brotli-rs/README.md

-# Compression - A decompressor implementation for the Brotli specification
+# Compression - Brotli decompression in pure, safe Rust

-compression provides an implementation of a Brotli decompressor.
-The struct compression::brotli::Decompressor implements std::io::Read.
-That way, a consumer can wrap a Brotli-compressed stream in a Decompressor, reading the uncompressed stream conveniently through the Read interface.
+Compression provides a <Read>-struct to wrap a Brotli-compressed stream.
+A consumer is thus able to read a compressed stream with usual convenience.